 Think of the miracle of the Bible.
-Over centuries of time, God supernaturally moved upon a number of men in an unusual way that resulted in them writing the exact words of God.
+Over centuries of time, God supernaturally moved on a number of men in an unusual way, leading them to write the exact words of God.
 God led His people to recognize these divine writings and to distinguish them from everything else that has ever been written.
 Then God's people brought these sixty-six books together.
 The preservation and survival of the Bible is as miraculous as its writing.
 Then God gave men, beginning with Gutenberg's printing press, technological knowledge to copy and transmit the Bible so that all people could have it.
 All because God has something to say to you.